Noor Inayat Khan: Special Operations Executive

 Atkins asked if there was anything she could do to help with family matters.
 Noor said that, should she go missing, she would like Atkins to avoid worrying her mother as far as possible.
-The normal procedure, as Noor knew, was that when an agent went to the field, Vera would send out a periodic "good news" letters to the family, letting them know the person concerned was well.
+The normal procedure, as Noor knew, was that when an agent went to the field, Vera would send out periodic "good news" letters to the family, letting them know the person concerned was well.
 If the agent went missing, the family would be told so.
 What Noor was suggesting was that bad news should be broken to her mother only if it was beyond any doubt that she was dead.
 Atkins said she would agree to this arrangement if it was what she wanted.
 With this assurance Noor seemed content and confident once more.
 Any doubts in Atkins's mind were also now apparently settled.

 Westland Lysander Mk III (SD), the type used for special missions into occupied France during the Second World War.

 Atkins always accompanied the woman agents to the departure airfields, if she possibly could.
-Those who were not dropped into France by parachute (as were agents like Andrée Borrel and Lise de Baissac) were flown in on Lysanders, a light monowing transport aircraft designed to land on short and rough fields.
+Those who were not dropped into France by parachute (as were agents like Andrée Borrel and Lise de Baissac) were flown in on Lysanders, a light mono wing transport aircraft designed to land on short and rough fields.
 These planes were met by a "reception committee" consisting of SOE agents and local French helpers.
-The reception committees were alerted to imminent arrival of a plane by a BBC action message inserted as a message personnel; these were broadcast across France every evening, mostly for ordinary listeners wishing to contact friends or family separated by war.
+The reception committees were alerted to the imminent arrival of a plane by a BBC action message inserted as a message personnel; these were broadcast across France every evening, mostly for ordinary listeners wishing to contact friends or family separated by war.
 The messages broadcast for SOE, agreed in advance between HQ and the circuit organiser, usually by wireless signal, sounded like odd greetings or aphorisms – "Le hibou n'est pas un éléphant" (The owl is not an elephant) – but the reception committee on the ground would know that the message meant a particular (pre-planned) operation would take place.

 Promoted to Assistant Section Officer (the WAAF equivalent of RAF pilot officer), Noor was to fly by Lysander with the June moon to a field near Angers, from where she would make her way to Paris to link up with the leader of a Prosper sub-circuit named Emile Garry, or Cinema, an alias chosen because of his uncanny resemblance to the film star Gary Cooper.
 Once on the ground Noor would make contact with the Prosper circuit organiser, Francis Suttill, and take on her new persona as a children's nurse, "Jeanne-Marie Renier", using fake papers in that name.
 To her SOE colleagues, however, she would be known simply as "Madeleine".